aws/crypto-tools/repo-management/tenets.md

 ### Mechanisms

-Requirements MUST NOT be dependent on the good intentions of humans.
+Requirements MUST NOT depend on the good intentions of humans.
 They MUST be enforceable without direct human action.

 ### Written Rules